 Consequently, data and analytics on forest conditions at sub-national levels is important for informing forest management plans and implementing revenue-sharing.
-GoN's Forest Research and Training Centre (FRTC; under the Ministry of Forests and Environment -MoFE) estimates that about 41.7 percent of Nepal's land area in 2019 was under forests.
-This area was estimated through remote-sensing data that minimizes measurement error at the national level.
+GoN's Forest Research and Training Centre (FRTC; under the Ministry of Forests and Environment - MoFE) estimates that about 41.7 percent of Nepal's land area in 2019 was under management responsibilities constitutionally shared between federal, provincial, and municipal governments (Schedules 6-9 of the Constitution of Nepal, 2015).
+At the same time, revenues collected by federal governments from forests (timber sales, royalties etc.) are also constitutionally required to be shared with provincial and municipal governments using a sharing formula (Article 251 of the Constitution of Nepal, 2015).
+In keeping with constitutional federalism, the Forest Policy and Act authorize provincial governments to sustainably manage national forests within their jurisdiction and empower municipal governments to play a key role in the operation and sustainable management of community managed forests, private forests, agroforestry and forest-based enterprises within their jurisdiction.
+Building on this, the recent 2022 Forest Regulation aims to fortify the governance framework at all three tiers of government for better and inclusive sustainable forest management (SFM) planning and implementation; and provides clarity on the handover process of forest areas to community user groups, including vulnerable groups, women, and indigenous people forests.2 This area was estimated through remote-sensing data that minimizes measurement error at the national level.
 Therefore, it cannot be disaggregated to produce reliable estimates at the provincial and municipal level on which to base forest management plans and implement forest revenue sharing, as attempting to do so would produce estimates with significant non-systematic and non-classical measurement error.

-Understandingtheeconomiccontributions of forests at the national level is important for strengthening national forest policy to secure livelihoods, income generation and sustenance.
-The number of forestdependent households; the contribution of forests to household livelihoods and incomes; threats to forest incomes and livelihood; and the role of gender, caste and social identity in mediating access to benefits from forests are inadequately understood.
+Understandingtheeconomiccontributions of forests at the national level is important for strengthening national forest policy to secure livelihoods, income generation and sustenance.3 The number of forestdependent households; the contribution of forests to household livelihoods and incomes; threats to forest incomes and livelihood; and the role of gender, caste and social identity in mediating access to benefits from forests are inadequately understood.
 Such information is currently not generated by MoFE or the Central Bureau of Statistics (CBS).
 Filling this gap is important for prioritizing restoration and equity in natural resource management and supporting inter-ministerial dialogues and strategic planning at the national level.